Germany detects first mpox variant Ib case – DW – 10/22/2024

 The World Health Organization (WHO) declared mpox a global public health emergency for the second time in two years in August.

-That came after an outbreak of the viral infection in the Democratic Republic of Congo that spread to neighboring countries.
+That came after an outbreak of the viral infection in the Democratic Republic of Congo, where the new variant emerged, spread to neighboring countries.

-According to the WHO, clade Ib is more contagious and more dangerous than previous mpox variants that have occured in Germany.
+According to the WHO, clade Ib is believed to be more contagious and more dangerous than previous mpox variants that have occured in Germany.
+However, public health experts warn that there is still too little reliable data on the variant to be certain.

+The first case of the clade Ib mpox variant outside the African continent was confirmed in Sweden in mid-August.

+Mpox symptoms include a typical rash and as well as possible fever, headache and muscle pain.
+Fatal cases are rare, especially in countries with good healthcare systems.

 rc/wmr (dpa, AFP)